🥸 Nietzsche Bot

 Money: that's another thing to keep in mind here.
 One message you send to Nietzsche here costs me either $0.0004 or $0.02, depending on which of their models I am using.
 I found that even their cheap models are pretty alright, since I don't need long conversations that require detailed context.
 In that case, it's essentially free, since I'm not getting a lot of traffic on this site.
 If I want to impress you a little more I switch back to the more expensive model, and even that is not very costly.

 Another type of misusing powerful chatbots is creating harmful content at scale.
 That's fortunately impossible with this bot.
 You cannot create content at scale.
 My server will not allow it, and I will run out of $$$ in my OpenAI account if you somehow manage to get around the IP block.
 Also, I have a strict limit on the length of your message, and there are no long conversations, so there is very little you can do that causes real harm.
 However, the model behind the scenes is extremely powerful, and every application that uses it must think about misuse carefully.
-I also screen the prompt with OpenAI content moderation by sending them your input and asking whether it should be flagged for violence, excplicit content, or hate.
+I also screen the prompt with OpenAI content moderation by sending them your input and asking whether it should be flagged for violence, explicit content, or hate.
 For example, if you type in I want to kill them all, this will be flagged for content moderation, Nietzsche won't write back and you'll get an error message.

 Here's the piece of code I use for OpenAI content moderation: